-The District makes every effort to ensure all schools are clean, safe, and functional.
+Alum Rock Union Elementary School District makes every effort to ensure all schools are clean, safe, and functional.
 To assist in this effort, the district uses a facility survey instrument developed by the State of California Office of Public School Construction.
 The results of this survey are available at the school office and at the district office.

-McCollam School was constructed in 1958.
+The building in which Adelante resides was built in 1966.
 School facilities are being renovated according to the Field Act requirements of the State Building Code with a focus on earthquake safety.
-In the event that asbestos and lead containing building materials are found, they are removed according to Environmental Protection Agency (EPA) and State and Local requirements.
+In the event that asbestos and lead containing building materials are found, they are removed according to Environmental Protection Agency (EPA), State, and Local requirements.
 Deferred maintenance funds have been used to properly maintain and renovate district buildings.
 Needed repairs and maintenance projects are completed in a timely manner.

-School facilities are upgraded whenever possible to support and maintain a safe, clean and secure campus.
+Whenever possible, school facilities are upgraded to support and maintain a safe, clean and secure campus.
 Sufficient classroom, office, library, playground, staff space, and restroom facilities are allocated to support stakeholders' needs and the instructional program.
-The Alum Rock School District maintenance staff, in conjunction with day and night custodians, ensure the school buildings and grounds are safe, clean, and in good repair.
+The Alum Rock School District Maintenance and Grounds staff, in conjunction with day and night custodians, ensure the school buildings and grounds are safe, clean, and in good repair.
 Rigorous daily custodial schedules ensure that classrooms, lavatories, serving kitchens, eating areas, offices, and playgrounds are clean for both student and staff use.
-Regular oversight by district maintenance and grounds crews ensure that grass and landscaped areas are well maintained and that the school's buildings, grounds and play areas are safe for use.
+Regular oversight by district maintenance and grounds crews ensure that grass and landscaped areas are well maintained, and that the school's buildings, grounds and play areas are safe for use.